Sandeshjain-DS/gitclass/README.md

-this is data science class
+this is data science class and we are learning git